There have been a number of times that we’ve walked into an organization looking for some marketing assistance, and we hear a familiar tune:

 - There must be a communication process to flow back and forth between sales and marketing – leads, messaging, conversion of leads

 So, it’s that easy, right?
 Have a process, communicate and gain perspective and your business goal’s humming, right?
+Don't think so - start with a Service Level Agreement (SLA).

 What we’re discussing right now are the building blocks to making your two silos – sales and marketing – more effective.
 These principles will help you to strategize each year, and each decisively act in harmony, in unison, as an organization.